-- Expansion of wisdom – gaining an instantaneous knowing of spiritual truth – of being able to understand complex universal truths easily, naturally, intuitively, instinctively.
+- Expansion of wisdom – gaining an instantaneous knowing of spiritual truth – of being able to understand complex universal truths easily, naturally, intuitively.

 - A panoramic, holographic life review or preview.

-- Entering a heavenly, otherworldly, universal or expansive state or realm – vivid, ultra-colourful environment; landscape.
+- Entering a heavenly, otherworldly, universal, or expansive state or realm – ultra-colourful environment; landscape; music and scents.

-The following extract is from an interview I conducted with Julienne, an Australian lady in her early 60s from Port Macquarie, New South Wales.
-She had an STE when she was a young woman, aged seventeen:
+The following extract is from an interview I conducted with an Australian lady in her early 60s from Port Macquarie, New South Wales.
+Julienne had a Spiritually Transformative Experience when she was a young woman, aged seventeen: